hpcleuven/VscDocumentation/source/software/matlab_parallel_computing.rst

 Submitting jobs
 +++++++++++++++

 Submitting jobs will happen from within Matlab.
-First of all, you will need to start an interactive session on the cluster.
-It is possible to use the GUI, but then you will need to request GPU resources.
-You can also open the GUI on NX, but you need to submit your jobs from a compute node.
-Submitting from a login node will cause an error.

-Once you have an active interactive job, load the module and start Matlab.
+There are two ways to do this.
+You can start a Matlab session on a login node, or you can first request an interactive job, where you launch your Matlab session.
+Which one you choose will depend on the workload you plan to have on the node before submitting a job.
+As for any other work on the cluster, you can always do minor work on the login node, but for heavier calculations (before submitting your multinode job), you should use an interactive session.

+It is possible to use the Matlab GUI as well, on all login nodes.
+It is strongly recommended though to use NoMachine if you want to use the GUI though (login node
+3 and 4), as the starting the GUI from any other login node will be extremely slow.
+If you want to use a GUI on a compute node, you would need GPU resources
+(no X11 forwarding on the other nodes).
+Requesting GPU resources just for the GUI is quite expensive though.
+Once the Matlab Parallel Computing Toolbox is available on wICE, interactive sessions on the interactive partition will solve this issue.

 Now you can start both interactive and independent batch jobs with the previously configured cluster profile.
 Follow the steps below to submit a job.

 Interactive job
 ***************